Implement Stack Using Queue

 Match what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

 This problem does not follow a strict, standard pattern.
-However, urge students to consider the fundamental differences between Stacks and Queues:
+However, students should think about the fundamental differences between Stacks and Queues:

 3: P-lan